 - Not suitable for detailed survey analysis

-- Limited data exploration or ability to drill down
+- Limited data exploration or the ability to drill down

 - Best as a supplement for presentations, not for full survey reporting